Retail & FMCG

 Margin and demand intelligence

-Blend pricing rules, margin guardrails, demand signals, competitor context, and forecasting models into decisions teams can inspect.
+Blend pricing rules, margin guardrails, demand signals, competitor context, and forecasting models into recommendations teams can inspect.

 Layer 03